ykf1/cust_svc_reply_bot/README.md

-# Customer Service Reply Bot
+# Customer Reply Bot

 A LLM project using Python and the LangChain framework to create an AI bot that can automatically generate responses to customer feedback and queries.
-Use cases can be for an ecommerce site customer reviews and email queries received from customers.
+Use cases are primarily in customer service like for an ecommerce site customer reviews page and email queries received from customers.

 Concepts used:
 - Constructing chains with the LangChain Expression Language (7 sub-chains within an overall chain).
 Used various Runnables like RunnableParallel and RunnableBranch